Use OpenAI-Compatible APIs¶

 Base URLtohttps://openrouter.ai/api/v1. - Paste your OpenRouter API key into

-Test Connection. - Select that preset-backed model from Koharu's LLM picker.
+- Pick the OpenRouter-backed model you want from Koharu's LLM picker.

 Important details:

-- OpenRouter model IDs should include the organization prefix, not just a display name
+- OpenRouter model IDs include the organization prefix (

 - OpenRouter supports extra headers such as